top of page

 miles of antennas for ham radio

 dozens of tall antenna support structures, like FCC registered towers up to 195 foot, numerous 100 foot wood powerline poles, concrete silos, and portable mobile towers. k0uo the largest HF antennas in use from 160 meters to 6 meters, the Rhombic Array, used by amateur radio hams, DOD, commercial, broadcasters, K0UO are the world largest located on a 1200 acre antenna test range in kansas using an extensive array of over 20 towers and antenna supports.
-Re-entrant system making the rhombic array, 90% efficient by re-phasing the power back in the antenna, instead of heating up termination resistors.

 this view shows arrays used at the k0uo monster big gun super contest station.

-When considering the design and application of the vertical polarized 1/2 Rhombic antenna, it is essential to understand its unique characteristics and how they can be leveraged for specific communication needs.
-The 1/2 Rhombic antenna is particularly noted for its ability to provide a wider beamwidth compared to the full Rhombic configuration.
-This wider beamwidth allows for a broader coverage area, making it advantageous in situations where signals need to be transmitted or received over a larger spatial region.
-However, it is important to note that this comes at the cost of gain; the full Rhombic antenna typically exhibits greater gain due to its more focused radiation pattern.
-Despite this trade-off, the 1/2 Rhombic's design is inherently simpler, requiring only a single tall support structure, which can significantly reduce installation complexity and costs.
+When assessing the design and application of the vertically polarized 1/2 Rhombic antenna, it is essential to understand its unique characteristics and how they can be leveraged to meet specific communication needs.
+The 1/2 Rhombic antenna is particularly noted for providing a wider beam-width compared to the full Rhombic configuration.
+This increased beam-width enables broader coverage, making it advantageous in situations where signals need to be transmitted or received over a larger area.

-To enhance the performance of the 1/2 Rhombic antenna, one can simply increase its length.
-By extending the antenna, it is possible to achieve higher gain, which is particularly beneficial for long-distance communications.
-The gain characteristics can be adjusted to suit the user's needs, allowing for flexibility in various operational contexts.
-The directivity of the antenna is oriented in the plane of the legs, which means that the signal strength is maximized in that direction.
-When the antenna is fed at one end using a 9:1 balun, it facilitates the creation of a bi-directional signal, allowing for effective communication in both directions along the axis of the antenna.
-This feature is particularly useful for point-to-point communications where signals need to be sent and received without needing to reposition the antenna.
+To enhance the performance of the 1/2 Rhombic antenna, a simple approach is to extend its length.
+Lengthening the antenna results in higher gain, which is particularly beneficial for long-distance communications.
+The gain properties can be adjusted to suit the user's needs, offering adaptability in various operational situations.
+The antenna's directivity is aligned with the plane of the legs, maximizing signal strength in that direction.
+When the antenna is fed at one end with a 9:1 balun, it enables the generation of a bi-directional signal, thereby supporting efficient communication in both directions along the antenna's axis.
+This capability is especially advantageous for point-to-point communications, where it is essential to transmit and receive signals without the need to adjust the antenna's position.

 1/2 rhombic half rhombic at K0UO big antenna Test range farm